zainaraza43/ALPHA-BOT/README.md

 and his multiple social meida and League of Legends accounts!

 ## Want to Contribute?
 Go ahead!
-Contrirbuting is encouraged!
+Contributing is encouraged!

 Dependencies list will be up when I'm feeling less lazy.